-• Delivered 30+ X-ray and 28+ cryo-EM structures of oncology targets bound to natural ligands and inhibitors, elucidating key interactions and generating actionable design insights documented in comprehensive reports.
+• Delivered over 30 X-ray and 28 cryo-EM structures of oncology targets bound to natural ligands and inhibitors, elucidating key molecular interactions and providing validated structural data to support project advancement and regulatory documentation.

-• Executed biophysical assays (nanoDSF) to assess protein thermal stability with ligands (Tm measurements), identifying stabilizers and aggregators to triage false positives and advance tool molecules and potential molecular glue candidates.
+• Performed biophysical characterization (nanoDSF) to assess protein thermal stability (Tm shifts) and triage false positives, supporting mechanism-of-action studies and the advancement of tool molecules and potential molecular glues.

-• Served as designated key personnel for laboratory safety and regulatory compliance, ensuring inspections to ensure zero violations.
+• Served as key personnel for laboratory safety and regulatory compliance, overseeing inspections, documentation, and adherence to institutional and federal research standards with zero violations.

 • Delivered 130+ target protein–inhibitor X-ray structures, revealing key interactions and actionable design insights, documented in comprehensive reports.